Association football tactics: Penalty kicks

-In the case of a penalty kick, no defending players except the goalkeeper are allowed within the penalty area or within ten yards of the penalty spot and 18 yards of the goal line.
-A significant number of players should, however, be placed right outside the penalty area, alert to advance into the area and clear any deflection.
-For this purpose, sometimes the attacking team will nominate two players to run at the goal from either side of the penalty spot; timing their run so that they only enter the penalty area once the kick has been taken will hopefully give them the first opportunity at gathering the ball if it is saved by the goalkeeper.
-This tactic is rarely seen, however, since the likelihood of the ball being saved and then falling into the path of the attacking player is small.
-A particular tactic that can be used by the goalkeeper involves trying to distract the penalty taker by drawing his concentration away from striking the ball cleanly.
-Such tactics normally involve moving one's body, or body parts, in an extravagant manner, or through verbal comments.
-Famous examples of where this worked successfully include Bruce Grobbelaar in the 1984 European Cup final, and Jerzy Dudek in the 2005 Champions League Final.
+No players except the penalty-taker and goalkeeper are allowed within the penalty area or within ten yards of the penalty spot and 18 yards of the goal line during a penalty kick.
+Because of this, a significant number of defenders are often placed just outside the penalty area so that they may clear any deflection.
+Additionally, because some attacking teams have players run at the goal to score should a deflection occur, some defenders position themselves specifically to delay the attackers' runs.

+A common goalkeeper tactic when defending penalty kicks involves guessing which side the penalty taker will shoot at, then diving to that side in advance.
+However, the goalkeeper cannot diving too far in advance, as it gives the taker the ability to change their aim should the guess be correct.
+Additionally, some penalty takers take advantage of this goalkeeper tactic by shooting straight down the middle, which becomes open once the goalkeeper dives to either side.

+Because penalty kicks are overwhelmingly in the takers favor, some goalkeepers use gamesmanship to help gain an advantage.
+Common gamesmanship tactics involve trying to distract the penalty taker, either through verbal comments and/or moving one's body or body parts in an extravagant manner, and attempting to "get in the taker's head", either through verbal comments, delaying the kick, or other means.
+Famous examples where this was successful include Bruce Grobbelaar in the 1984 European Cup final, Jerzy Dudek in the 2005 Champions League Final, and Emi Martinez in the 2022 World Cup Final.

 "Forward" versus "collapsing" defences

 Teams may use forward defending, aggressively challenging the ball when on the defensive in any part of the field.
-Others rely on a "collapsing" style, that falls back deep into its own half when the opponent is in possession of the ball.
-The "forward" policy can put immense physical and psychological pressure on opponents, and is aimed at slowing down or breaking up attacks early.
-It has more physical demands however, and may spread a defensive formation more thinly.
+Others rely on a "collapsing" style that falls back into its own half when the opponent is in possession.
+The forward tactic can put immense physical and psychological pressure on opponents and is aimed at slowing down or breaking up attacks early, allowing for counterattacks.
+However, this tactic has more physical demands and can spread a defensive formation more thinly.
 In general, defensive-minded teams will stay lower, minimising defensive risks by compressing attacking space.
-The "collapsing" approach is more economical in terms of less physical demand, and provides a packed back zone to thwart attacks.
-However it sometimes creates large gaps in midfield, and invites the opposing team to dribble forward and to take shots from long range; if the opposing team is good at the two aforementioned skills then goals will be conceded freely.
-More progressive styles of defending in general invites counterattacking by the opponent.
+However, this tactic can create large gaps in midfield, inviting the opposing team to move forward and take shots from long range.

 The most prominent form of "forward" defending, Gegenpressing (/de/, "counter-pressing"), developed by Ralf Rangnick and exemplified by teams managed by German managers such as Jürgen Klopp and Thomas Tuchel, requires attackers and midfielders to press the opposition immediately following loss of possession.